 Features of multicate

-The multicate package enables researchers to combine multiple RCTs to estimate the CATE using various estimation and aggregation methods, while effectively handling heterogeneity in the data.
+multicate package enables researchers to combine multiple RCTs to estimate the CATE using various estimation and aggregation methods, while effectively handling heterogeneity in the data.
+The workflow has two steps : (1) estimate CATE across studies, and (2) aggregate across studies to combine information across studies.
+This package also provides visualization tools to interpret CATE estimates, and functions to predict CATE to a new target population.

 This approach not only increases statistical power but also extends findings from a single study to multiple studies, providing a more robust foundation for personalized decision-making in diverse populations.

 Goal: Guide treatment decision-making in a health care or other practical setting by estimating heterogeneous treatment effects

-Data: RCTs (or other studies), as well as optionally a new target population
+Data: Multiple RCTs (or other studies), as well as optionally a new target population

 Key features: